Fliplet/fliplet-cli/docs/Data-integration-service.md

 The installed service can also be managed via the **Windows Services** interface, which can be accessed by typing `services.msc` in the **Run** window.

+### Uninstall the service

-To remove the service, simply run the `uninstall` command as below:
+To stop and remove the service from your system, simply run the `uninstall` command as below:

 ```
 fliplet-agent uninstall C:\path\to\sample.yml